A Record of Mortal's Journey to Immortality: Character Introduction

-Han Li: nicknamed Erlangzi, from Wuligou, Qingniu Town, Jingzhou, Yue State, Tiannan, a member of the Yan tribe.
+Han Li: Protagonist of the novel, nicknamed Erlangzi, from Wuligou, Qingniu Town, Jingzhou, Yue State, Tiannan, a member of the Yan tribe.
 He has an ordinary appearance and dark skin.
 He is the fourth child in the family.
 He was introduced to Qixuanmen by his uncle in his childhood.
 Because he has spiritual roots (four pseudo-spiritual roots lack gold), he can practice Changchun Gong and be accepted as a disciple by Doctor Mo.
 From then on, he embarked on the road of cultivation.
 He is determined, will not get up early without profit, acts low-key, does not care about face, does not want to be a hero, is good at escaping, is meticulous, has a tough mind, is resolute and ruthless, acts according to the situation, and has a basis for advance and retreat.
 He practiced hard all the way and finally ascended to the immortal world.

 Nangong Wan: Han Li's Taoist companion.
 A female cultivator of the Yanyue Sect, whose natal magic weapon is the Vermillion Bird Ring.
 She practices the Su Nu Samsara Technique.
 She and Han Li killed Mo Jiao together in the Blood Forbidden Land.
-Later, she made love with Han Li after touching the Mo Jiao's sac.
+Later, she had sex with Han Li after touching the Mo Jiao's sac.
 She became Han Li's Taoist companion in the middle stage of the Nascent Soul.After Han Li ascended to the Spirit Realm, she stayed in the Human Realm temporarily because of insufficient cultivation.
 Later, she advanced to the Divine Transformation Realm.
 Due to an accident, she ascended to the Small Spirit Heaven.
 After Han Li advanced to the Mahayana Realm, he went to the Small Spirit Heaven to find Nangong Wan.
 When Han Li ascended to the Immortal Realm, he stayed in the Human Race of the Spirit Realm.

 Fairy Zi Ling: Han Li's confidante.
 Her real name is Wang Ning.
 She is the daughter of the former leader of the Miaoyin Sect in Chaos Star Sea.
 She is the most beautiful woman and confidante Han Li has ever met.
 Han Li helped her regain her freedom in the human world and gave her her first time to Han Li.
 She happened to meet Liu Ji's soul-dividing body ascending to the demon world.After Han Li killed the mother of the borer, he helped Zi Ling get rid of Liu Ji's control.
 He originally wanted to take her back to the spirit world, but when he learned that Han Li had a high chance of ascending to the fairy world, he chose to stay in the demon world, so that she would have the opportunity to achieve the body of a fairy and reunite with Han Li in the fairy world.